 Impacted by love

 As a global studies major, Heidi Birch started her freshman year of college at Multnomah, she had no idea that by the end of the academic year she would be sharing God’s glory all around The Land of a Thousand Hills — the nickname given to Rwanda, Africa.

 This February, after Dr. Garry Friesen had retired from teaching at MU, he moved to Kigali, Rwanda, to teach at the African College of Theology (ACT), a newly formed Bible college.
-Dr. Friesen has a vision to build a bridge between the students of Multnomah University and the students of ACT, so he invited a team of six students from MU to visit Kigali in May this year.
+Dr. Friesen has the vision to build a bridge between the students of Multnomah University and the students of ACT, so he invited a team of six students from MU to visit Kigali in May this year.